 Just like most careers in the home services industry, HVAC requires a variety of certifications and licenses.
 Here are three licenses that you should look for when working with an HVAC professional:

 Master’s License – This is obtained through the Virginia Department of Professional and Occupational Regulation (DPOR).
 Applicants for this license must attend a certain number of class hours before passing an in-person exam at a local testing center.
 This license gives the customer peace of mind that they’re working with an industry expert who actually knows the job.

 Business License – This certifies the professional you’re working with.
 Not only does it give you certain rights as a customer, it also allows you to know they’re following regulations.
 Business licenses are granted through the state government and should be shown to the customer upon request.

-Contractor’s License – Much like the master’s license, the contractor’s licenses is acquired through the Virginia DPOR.
+Contractor’s License – Much like the master’s license, the contractor’s license is acquired through the Virginia DPOR.
 This license is important for any person wanting to work in the trade industry.
 It certifies their knowledge of working with clients on a day-to-day basis.
 Customers should also be able to see a contractor’s license before progressing with a service.